Quad-Plex/quads-modest-toolbox/README.md

 TODO:
-- Add option to save mod data as new favorite vehicle
-- Make vehicle search find favorited vehicles by their display name
 - playerlist readme/legend with symbol explanation
 - Add Readme and FAQ description for unclear actions
 - add automated release procedure

 DONE:
+- ~~Add option to save mod data as default for favorited vehicle~~
+- ~~Make vehicle search find favorited vehicles by their display name~~
 - ~~'World Options' with remove traffic, remove peds, toggle snow, leave online session, Force Exit Game~~
 - ~~when using random spawner, see the generated random mods as tempmods~~
 - ~~Add full customizable mod options to vehicle spawner~~